bgplab/isis/docs/basic/4-metric.md

 Did you notice the *Extended Reachability* and *Extended IP Reachability* headings in the LSP printouts?
 Here's the full story:

-* Original IS-IS specifications had 6-bit metrics (1-63), and the end-to-end cost could not exceed 1023[^SPF].
+* Original IS-IS specifications had 6-bit metrics (1-63), and the end-to-end cost (*path cost*) could not exceed 1023[^SPF].
 Today, we call those metrics **narrow** metrics.
 * When large ISPs started using IS-IS, they quickly discovered that those limits were ridiculous.
 [RFC 3784](https://www.rfc-editor.org/rfc/rfc3784) defined 24-bit metrics (we call them **wide** metrics).
-That's what most implementations use today.
+That's what most deployments use today.
-* Some networks had to transition from *narrow* to *wide* metrics, and the solution was to advertise both sets of metrics until all devices in the network understand *wide* metrics.
+* All existing IS-IS networks that wanted to use the *wide* metrics had to transition from *narrow* to *wide* metrics, usually while keeping the network operational.
+The solution was to advertise both sets of metrics until all network devices understand *wide* metrics.
 Some vendors call that approach *transition* metrics.

-[^SPF]: Supposedly, someone had a great idea that you could optimize the SPF algorithm if the metric is small enough to be used as an index of a reasonably sized table.
+[^SPF]: Someone had a great idea that you could optimize the SPF algorithm if the metric is small enough to be used as an index of a reasonably sized table.

 !!! tip
-    I haven't seen an IS-IS implementation that would not understand the *narrow* metrics, and all recent implementations support *wide* metrics (they've been around for 20 years).
-You have to use the *transition* metrics only when you have an ancient device in your network that does not understand the *wide* metrics.
+    I haven't seen an IS-IS implementation that doesn't understand the *narrow* metrics, and all recent implementations support *wide* metrics (they've been around for 20 years).
+Sadly, many devices use *narrow* metrics as the default; you should immediately change that to *wide*.

+!!! warning
+    You'll get weird results if some devices in your network support only *narrow* metrics while others advertise only *wide* metrics.
+If you have devices that do not understand the *wide* metrics, keep using the *narrow* metrics; otherwise, ensure all devices use only *wide* metrics.

 Let's try to reproduce the world we lived in around the turn of the millennium.
 FRRouting has a **metric-style** router configuration command.
 Let's set it to **narrow** on R1 and see what happens to the R1 LSP:

 ```